artcom/artcom.github.io/_drafts/interactive-maps-with-react-and-mapbox.md

 title: Interactive Map Applications with React and Mapbox GL JS
 ---
 <img style="margin-bottom:15px;" src="{{site.url}}/images/interactive-maps-with-react-and-mapbox/globe-1920.jpg"/>
-For the [Bird Observatory Center in Skagen](http://www.skagenfuglestation.dk/) we had the requirement to build interactive map applications for touchscreens.
-So we' ve decided to use vector rendered maps to achieve smooth and seamless transitions between user interactions like panning and zooming.
-Because our framework of choice for this project was [React](https://facebook.github.io/react/) we wanted to find a way to create our map applications with React components.
+For the [Bird Observatory Center in Skagen](http://www.skagenfuglestation.dk/) we' ve decided to use vector rendered maps.
+We wanted to find a way to create our map applications as React components.

 This post gives a survey of our solution how to wrap the [Mapbox GL JS](https://github.com/mapbox/mapbox-gl-js) Api with React.
 We presume some previous knowledge about React, ES6 and Mapbox GL JS.

+Requirements:

-For hosting vector tiles we use [tileserver-gl](https://github.com/klokantech/tileserver-gl).
-You can get free free vector tiles for non-commercial use from [OpenMapTiles](https://openmaptiles.com/).
+* For hosting vector tiles we use [tileserver-gl](https://github.com/klokantech/tileserver-gl).

+* You can get free free vector tiles for non-commercial use from [OpenMapTiles](https://openmaptiles.com/).

-Mapbox GL JS requires a map style to know what to render in which appearance from which sources.
+* Mapbox GL JS requires a map style to know what to render in which appearance from which sources.
 A map style generally is a set of sources and layers.
 It can be edited and exported by [Maputnik](http://maputnik.com/editor/) or [Mapbox Studio](https://www.mapbox.com/mapbox-studio/).

-If you want to use self hosted tiles, glyphs or fonts you have to provide the corresponding urls manually.
+* If you want to use self hosted tiles, glyphs or fonts you have to provide the corresponding urls manually to the map style.

 # React Integration